Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 This is necessary because the scheme does not have a complete definition of a gradient.

   A possibility is to use gradient defs from an SVG (e.g. your panel SVG).
 This may be unwieldy to author in regards to start/end coordinates, requiring multiple dimension-dependent gradients.
 It may be that both stop-targeting and gradient refs are needed.

-Unlike SVG, the theme color attributes in the theme json are full Rack-style RGB + Alpha colors, so we don;t need to add complexity of separately targeting opacity (although that is possible).
+Unlike SVG, the theme color attributes in the theme json are full Rack-style RGB + Alpha colors, so we don't need to add complexity of separately targeting opacity (although that is possible).

 ## Example theme